 - Meeting some baby turtles in the Discovery Reef Touch Pool

-- Checking out the shark exhibit, turtle exhibit, stingray exhibit, penguin exhibit, sea lion exhibit, native Hawaiian fish exhibits, octopus exhibit, eel exhibit and more!
+- Checking out the shark exhibit, turtle exhibit, stingray exhibit, penguin exhibit, sea lion exhibit, native Hawaiian fish exhibit, octopus exhibit, eel exhibit, and more!

 Dolphin Royal Swim